odysseyalive/jstack/README.md

 > **Transform your business with AI automation that works while you sleep.
 Get your complete AI Second Brain running in 15 minutes.**

-## What is JarvisJR?
+## What is jstack?

-JarvisJR is your AI Second Brain—a comprehensive system designed to work while you sleep, making burnout obsolete and freeing up time for what matters most.
+jstack is your AI Second Brain—a comprehensive system designed to work while you sleep, making burnout obsolete and freeing up time for what matters most.
 Built on N8N workflows and developed by the [AI Productivity Hub](https://www.skool.com/ai-productivity-hub/about) community, it's the "one AI that runs everything."

-Unlike corporate AI assistants, JarvisJR is designed with a clear mission: help business owners and professionals save 10+ hours per week through intelligent automation while maintaining complete ownership of their data.
+Unlike corporate AI assistants, jstack is designed with a clear mission: help business owners and professionals save 10+ hours per week through intelligent automation while maintaining complete ownership of their data.

 ## 🚀 Quick Start - New to AI Automation?